 The most abundant plasma protein found in the human fetus is alpha-fetoprotein (AFP).
 AFP is a protein normally made by the immature liver cells in the fetus.
+Healthy, nonpregnant adults have very low levels of AFP in the bloodstream (undetectable to about 10 ng/ml).
 At birth, infants have relatively high levels of AFP in the blood, which fall to normal low adult levels by the first year of life.
-Also, pregnant women carrying babies with neural tube defects may have high levels of AFP in both the bloodstream and in the amniotic fluid.
-A neural tube defect is an abnormal fetal brain or spinal cord that is caused by folic acid deficiency during pregnancy.
-Alpha-fetoprotein is also produced by certain cancers and is sometimes measured as a tumor marker.
-The AFP tumor marker test requires a blood sample.
-Other names for the test include total AFP and alpha-fetoprotein-L3 percent (%).

-In which situations are high blood levels of AFP seen in adults?
+In which situations are high blood (serum) levels of AFP used as a tumor marker?

 In nonpregnant adults, high blood levels (over 500 nanograms/milliliter [or ng/ml]) of AFP are seen in only a few situations, such as

 Several assays (tests) for measuring AFP in the blood (serum) are available to laboratories.
 Generally, normal levels of AFP are below 10 ng/ml.
 People with various types of acute and chronic liver diseases without documentable liver cancer can have mild or even moderate elevations of AFP, though usually less than 500 ng/ml.

 What is the sensitivity of AFP for diagnosing liver cancer?